SummerSlam (1998): Event

 The Lion's Den match, which took place in a separate theatre within Madison Square Garden in front of a special crowd, was contested in a pseudo-circular polygon cage, with steel wire and no ropes approximately ten feet high.
 After both competitors entered the den, the door was chained shut.
 The match began with Owen Hart being driven into the steel wall and then slammed into the ground, though Ken Shamrock would receive the same treatment.
-Shamrock then backdropped Hart and picked up up to hold him in submission around his head.
+Shamrock then backdropped Hart and picked up to hold him in submission around his head.
 Though Hart threw Shamrock into the wall, Shamrock instantly retaliated with a clothesline and proceeded to pull off Hart's shirt and use it to choke Hart from behind, bringing him down with a snapmare using the cloth and continuing to pull at his neck.
 As Hart stood up, Shamrock jumped into the cage and jumped back off it, higher, to crossbody his opponent.
 After throwing Hart into the wall again, Shamrock soon felt the wrath of the den as he was driven into the metal frames that secured the chain.
 Hart caught Shamrock's foot, but the latter followed through with an enzuigiri negating either advantage.
 As the two returned to their feet it became an exchange of punches before Shamrock again used the cage to aid him into a flying shoulder barge, but the second time he did this Hart caught him and slammed him into the mat and used the advantage to lock in the Sharpshooter.
 Shamrock slowly crawled to the cage and used his fingers to climb up, building pressure on his own legs but making it awkward for Hart to sustain the hold.
 Despite breaking out Hart managed to catch Shamrock, bending him backwards with his arm wrapped around Shamrock's neck.
 Shamrock broke free by walking up the steel and flipping over the back of Hart, tripping him with a toe hold that allowed him to utilize an arm bar submission before applying his ankle lock that forced Dan Severn to walk away in disgust and Hart to tap out.